Ilhan Omar violated campaign finance rules, investigation finds, as more questions about tax filings arise

 Additionally, conservative commentators pointed out that the Board's report revealed Omar and her current husband, Ahmed Hirsi, filed joint tax returns in 2014 and 2015, when Omar was reportedly married to another man.
 Omar engaged in a civil marriage with Ahmed Nur Said Elmi in 2009, and the couple separated in 2011 without formally petitioning for divorce until 2017.

-Prior to her marriage with Elmi, Omar had reportedly previously wed Hirsi in the Muslim "faith tradition," but the couple did not officially marry until 2018.
+Prior to her marriage with Elmi, Omar had reportedly wed Hirsi in the Muslim "faith tradition," but the couple separated shortly afterwards.
+Omar did not officially marry Hirsi until 2018, after reconciling with him and splitting with Elmi.

 Tax experts say the IRS only permits joint filings if a couple is in a state that legally recognizes the couple as married.